yehorscode/Learning-Unity-3dPlatformer/README.md

 - fun suffering
 Fun for the whole family! -1 to ∞ years old

-### WHy this exists?
-Programming courses
+### WHy this exists?: Programming courses
 Are you an employer looking to hire me for c# unity game development?
 Don't do that!
-Because this is a shittily coded project made with asset store and my basic unity knowledge
+Because this project is very poorly coded and barely works!

+### Possible bugs!
+- bedbugs
+- bugsbugs
+- buggy bugs
+- coca cola bugs
+- russians invading your workstation (tip: use the "burning moscow" spell to expel them)

 If this project gets your workstation overheating **i am not responsible for that** Possible errors:
 - head pain